ImnIrdst/ACM-Challenge-2015/README.md

 14. Implement Avoid Bullets function.
 15. Fix the update bullet hit time function.
 16. Edge Cells BFS.
 (Set Discovery Targets.)
+17. Fix Hunter Logic.
+(Only Soot Ahead Enemies & Burst Fire).
+18. Fix Collisions.
+(Keep The Collided Player and Force them to Move in another Direction.)
+19. Avoid golds if miners nearby. (and you face a gold)
+20. Do Target Assigning for each Cycle.
+(Doesn't Work Well.)